-\begin{subsection}*{Acknowledgements} The author would like to thank his advisor Shin-ichi Matsumura for introducing this topic, checking manuscripts many times, giving valuable comments, and for continuous support.
-The author also thanks Ryosuke Takahashi for his warmful encouragement and helpful comments.
+\begin{subsection}*{Acknowledgements} The author would like to thank his advisor, Shin-ichi Matsumura, for introducing this topic, carefully reading the manuscript multiple times, giving valuable comments, and for his continuous support.
+The author also thanks Ryosuke Takahashi for his warm encouragement and helpful comments.
 The author is deeply grateful to the anonymous referee for suggesting the study of the dHYM equation and a proof using the $\mathcal{C}$-subsolution, as well as for many other helpful comments that improved the clarity and overall quality of the paper.
 The author thanks Hikaru Yamamoto, who also suggested the study of the dHYM equation.
 This work was supported by JSPS KAKENHI Grant Number JP24KJ0346. \end{subsection}